Policy and Use of Fleet Vehicles

 Permitted Use of FMS Vehicles

-The use of a Fleet Management Services vehicle is restricted to official state business.
+The use of a FMS vehicle is restricted to official state business.
 Any passengers are to be on official state business.
 Using a vehicle for purposes other than conducting official state business is prohibited.

 All drivers and passengers using a FMS vehicle are required to observe all motor vehicle regulations.
 Penalties for any motor vehicle violation received while driving a state vehicle are the responsibility of the employee.
 Violations include, but are not limited to, parking tickets and moving violation.